 You can get answers to all the above questions on Moneyworks4me.com for free.
 MoneyWorks4me has colour-coded equity MF as green, orange or red on all the 3 attributes and also on an overall basis.

 - Valuation and Investing Strategy: A fund may be a right fund to invest in, but you would like to buy it only when you expect to get at least higher-than-FD returns in the near future.
 Most industry players tell you not to time the market and do an SIP.
 However, the savvy investor exit or stop SIP when the market is irrationally high.
 Suppose a fund has bought stocks at cheaper prices and held them for some time.
 Currently these stocks could be well over the fair price.
 The fund may continue holding onto them-showing great past returns.
 Now, should you invest in this fund?
 It is risky (valuation risks) for a new investor to enter at such elevated valuations.
 In the 2nd half of 2017, this was the case for most mid and small cap funds.
 We recommend assessing whether the fund is holding so much over-valued stocks that it runs the risks of giving returns which are less than FD over the next 3 years.
 And if your fund falls in this category, you should stop your SIP in it!

-- Investment Philosophy: Every fund has its own investment process like Growth investing, Value investing, Momentum investing etc. Some investment processes work well in rising markets while others work well in falling markets.
+- Investment Philosophy: Every fund has its own investment process like Growth investing, Value investing, Quality investing etc. Some investment processes work well in rising markets while others work well in falling markets.
 For example: It’s recommended to avoid growth funds if markets have already run up a lot.
-At the same time, its recommended not to buy value funds if markets overall are undervalued.
+At the same time, it might not be preferable to buy value funds if markets overall are undervalued.